 But now the Vietnam War has reached her home.
 HÀ and her family are forced to flee as Saigon falls, and they board a ship headed toward hope.
 In America, HÀ discovers the foreign world of Alabama: the coldness of its strangers, the dullness of its food, the strange shape of its landscape . . . and the strength of her very own family.

 This is the moving story of one girl’s year of change, dreams, grief, and healing as she journeys from one country to another, one life to the next.

-.
+3) May B by Caroline Starr Rose just came out and this is the author’s blog.
 It’s a mid western survival story that is also a novel in verse.